Georgetown heated igloos

 You can reserve these igloos for lunch, dinner, and even brunch, with seatings bookable in 2 hour blocks.

-While not offering igloos, Rocky River Wine Bar is offering something unique: the chance to dine inside a ski gondola!
+While not offering igloos, Market in Rocky River is offering something unique: the chance to dine inside a ski gondola!

 This is a super cute dining option that can seat 2-4 people at a small table.
-Gondolas are available nightly at 4 p.m., 6 p.m., and 8 p.m., and you can order from the regular Wine Bar menu.
+Gondolas are available for lunch, dinner, and brunch, and you can order from the regular Market menu.
 The gondolas are heated, but they recommend you dress warmly.

 Other spots near Cleveland with igloos